A Systematic Performance Analysis of Deep Perceptual Loss Networks: Breaking Transfer Learning Conventions: Acknowledgment

-A lot of data was gathered and aggregated for this work, too much to fit in the paper.
+This work has gathered and aggregated more data than can be usefully fit into the main paper.
 Instead, this data is made available as supplementary material.
 The supplementary material is available in three different versions: An online spreadsheet\footnote{\url{bit.ly/loss-network-analysis}}, three ancillary \textit{.csv} files published alongside this work, and this appendix.

 Each version of the supplementary material serves a different purpose.
 The online spreadsheet contains the raw attributes and performance scores as well as the derived attributes, aggregated results, and automatic generation of scatterplots similar to those found in this work.
 This facilitates quick access to and analysis of the data for the readers.
 The ancillary files contain the same raw data and derived attributes as the spreadsheet and are meant to guarantee that the raw data is available even if the online spreadsheet at some point becomes unavailable.
 The appendix contains the raw performance scores of the four benchmarks so that they may be easily accessible while reading.